At a Glance

 Directions:

-The trails & access points described here are birders’ favorites; the route will take you on an S-shaped tour of the reservoir, starting at the southeast end.
+The trails & access points described here are birders’ favorites and are good starting points, but the watershed lands around the Reservoir contain hundreds of miles of foot-trails winding through the mostly forested hillsides.
+The driving route described below will take you on an S-shaped tour of the reservoir, starting at the southeast end and ending at the northwest corner.
 See the Parking Locations Map and Trail Map at the links at left for details.
-A good printed road map would also be helpful.
+A good printed road map or an app on your cell phone may also be helpful.

 To reach the starting point from the Baltimore Beltway/I-695: take Exit 29 to MD Route 567/Cromwell Bridge Road & follow northeast to the intersection with Loch Raven Drive.

-Northampton Furnace Trail: From the main dam on Loch Raven Drive, go north to Providence Road & turn left (southwest).
+• Northampton Furnace Trail: From the main dam on Loch Raven Drive, go north to Providence Road & turn left (southwest).
 Follow Providence Road to East Seminary Avenue & turn right (west).
 Take Seminary to MD Route 146/Dulaney Valley Road & turn right (north).
-Look for Chapelwood Lane on left and park there.
-Trailhead is across the intersection; trail goes east along a peninsula to end near the water.
+There is shoulder parking for two or three cars on the east side of Dulaney Valley Road, directly across from the intersection with Chapelwood Lane.
+The trailhead is marked by a large Loch Raven Watershed sign; the trail goes east along a peninsula to end near the water.

-Dulaney Valley Road Bridge: From Chapelwood Drive, go north on MD Route 146/Dulaney Valley Road to the bridge that crosses an arm of the reservoir.
+• Dulaney Valley Road Bridge: From Chapelwood Drive, go north on MD Route 146/Dulaney Valley Road to the bridge that crosses an arm of the reservoir.
 The south side of the bridge has a a pedestrian footbridge that includes a couple of small viewing platforms.
 The pedestrian bridge is a favorite spot for fishing.
 There is a small parking area on the north side of the road at the west end of the bridge, and shoulder parking on the south side of the road at the east end of the bridge.
+The parking spot at the south end of the bridge also has a trailhead for the Merryman’s Mill Trail, which winds through the woods for about 9 miles along the west side of the reservoir, with additional access points on Pot Springs Road and Warren Road.

 Nearby Sites: